31131023374/analysis/discount-policies.md

  - "Is discountable" field in Product.
 2 values: True / False.

  Use case description: When creating new SO, user can choose 3 options:
  - If user picks a contract to link, use discount percent of the selected contract to apply.
+(Pre-signed type)
  - If user picks a package to link, load all contents of the selected package to SO (overwrite).
+(Package type)
- - If neither of above options are picked, the discount percent is re-calculated every times Order lines change base on Total and Customer type.
-Example table:
+ - If neither of above options are picked, the discount percent is re-calculated every times Order lines change bases on Total and Customer type.
+Example table:  (Ordinary type)

 |Total   | Agency  | Direct  |
 |--------|---------|---------|
 |< 10M   |   15%   |   10%   |
 |   10M - 50M |   20% |  15% |
 | > 50M  | 25%  | 20%  |

+There is also some global rules:
+ - if the product is not "discountable", the discount is always 0%
+ - if the payment term is "Immediate Payment" and type is Ordinary, plus 5% discount percent to all.